 Over the year SWAP have found Senior Management of South Somerset District Council to be supportive of SWAP findings and responsive to the recommendations made.
-In addition there is a good relationship with Management whereby they feel they can approach SWAP openly in areas where they perceive potential problems as well as welcome the opportunity to take on board recommendations for improvement.
-The follow up work confirms the responsive nature of management at South Somerset District Council in implementing agreed recommendations to mitigate exposure to areas of significant risk.
+In addition, there is a good relationship with Management whereby they feel they can approach SWAP openly in areas where they perceive potential problems as well as welcome the opportunity to take on board recommendations for improvement.